myenne1/odoo-sku-image-updater/README.md

 #### Database Name
 - Log into your Odoo instance
-- Look at the URL: `https://your-instance.odoo.com/web#...`
+- Look at the URL: `https://your-db-name.odoo.com/web#...`
 - The database name is typically the subdomain before `.odoo.com`
 - Or check the URL parameters for `db=database_name`

 #### API Key
-1. Log into Odoo as an administrator
+1. Log into Odoo
-2. Go to Settings → Users & Companies → Users
+2. Click on your profile picture in the top right corner and select "My Profile"
-3. Select your user account
+3. Navigate to "Account Security"
 4. Scroll down to "API Keys" section
 5. Click "New API Key"
-6. Give it a name (e.g., "Scraper Integration")
+6. Give it a description
 7. Copy the generated API key

 #### Odoo URL